Covering some 12% of New Zealand’s area, Southland has just 2.2% of its population: 93,339 residents in 2013.

 Industry and employment

 In 2013, 17.0% of Southland’s labour force worked in agriculture, forestry and fishing, compared with the national average of 5.7%.
 Manufacturing accounted for 16.8% of the labour force, compared with 10.9% for New Zealand as a whole.
-Only 6.6% were employed in the education sector (8.6% nationally).
+Education employed 6.6% (8.6% nationally).

 In 1987 the Waitangi Tribunal began hearing claims by the South Island tribe Ngāi Tahu over land loss and fishery rights.
 Four years later the tribunal found in the tribe’s favour, including the failure of the Crown to provide adequate reserves for Māori.